scipion-em/docs/_sources/docs/user/troubleshooting.rst.txt

 Compiling Scipion in Opensuse
 =============================

-Scipion instalationin Opensuse sometimes involves a few drawbacks.
+Scipion installation in Opensuse sometimes involves a few drawbacks.
 Once in the terminal the compilation has been launched, ``./scipion install``, stop the installation (``Crtl+C``).
-It is neccesary to change the python version (download python 2.7.13).
+It is necessary to change the python version (download python 2.7.13).
 Copy the download file to ``scipion\software\tmp\`` and edit next file ``scipion\software\install\script.py``